-We are committed to funding students who are in good academic standing.
+We are committed to funding students who are in good academic standing (see Appendix II).
 There are three mechanisms for funding: department fellowships, research assistantships, and teaching assistantships.
 Most students are initially funded by department fellowship.
 Taxes are not deducted from fellowships, although they are considered taxable for reporting purposes.